ioquatix/latinum/README.md

 # Latinum

 Latinum is a library for resource and money calculations.
-It provides immutable `Resource` objects for dealing with quantities of named resources with an arbitrary number of decimal places, and `Bank` objects for converting resources and formatting them for output.
-Latinum doesn't include any global state by default and thus is ideal for integration with other frameworks/libraries.
+It provides immutable {ruby Latinum::Resource} objects for dealing with quantities of named resources with an arbitrary number of decimal places, and {ruby Latinum::Bank} objects for converting resources and formatting them for output.
+Latinum doesn't include any global state by design and thus is ideal for integration with other frameworks/libraries.

 [![Development Status](https://github.com/ioquatix/latinum/workflows/Development/badge.svg)](https://github.com/ioquatix/latinum/actions?workflow=Development)